kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The `scheduling.k8s.io/v1alpha3` building-block types live in the API staging repo (`k8s.io/api/scheduling/v1alpha3`).
-The `workloadbuilder` library lives separately in `k8s.io/component-helpers`, so it can be vendored by both in-tree controllers and out-of-tree controllers.
-The Job controller consumes its `NewBuilder`/`Build`, `WorkloadItem`, and `MapPodGroupConfig`.
+The `workloadbuilder` library lives separately in `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`, so it can be vendored by both in-tree controllers and out-of-tree controllers.
+The Job controller consumes its `WorkloadItem` (populating `Input` with a `WorkloadInput` of the versioned building blocks and their field paths), `NewBuilder`, and the `Builder`'s `Validate`, `BuildWorkload`, and `NewPodGroup` methods.
+For the delegated (non-root) `PodGroup` path it uses `NewBuilderFromExistingWorkload` to materialize a `PodGroup` from the parent-owned `Workload` without recompiling it.
 If the library API shifts before it stabilizes, the Job integration tracks those changes through the shared dependency rather than maintaining its own copy.

 #### Building the Logical Tree and Compiling the `Workload`

-The controller's `generateWorkload` helper performs four steps:
+The controller's `generateWorkload` helper assembles a single-node `WorkloadItem` and drives the `Builder`:
-  1. Set the Job's default configuration to `Basic`.
+  1. Set the item's `DefaultConfig` to `Basic` (and copy the pod template's `priorityClassName` onto it so the compiled `PodGroupTemplate` inherits the group's priority).
-  2. Map the user-facing `spec.scheduling` block into the library IR via `MapPodGroupConfig`.
+  2. Record the user-facing `spec.scheduling` block in the item's `Input` as a `WorkloadInput`, pairing each building block (`schedulingPolicy`, `schedulingConstraints`, `disruptionMode`, `resourceClaims`) with its `spec.scheduling` sub-path.
+A nil block falls back to the default field-by-field.
-  3. Assemble a single-node WorkloadItem, if needed supplying minCount for gang from spec.parallelism. as the fallback gang size.
+  3. Attach a callback that defaults an unset gang `minCount` to `spec.parallelism` (clamped to a minimum of 1).
+Callbacks mutate only the resolved config, never the Job spec.
-  4. Invoke `Build`, passing the Job's identity and a controller `OwnerReference` so the emitted `Workload` is owned by the Job and garbage-collected with it.
+  4. Construct the `Builder` with `NewBuilder(item, BuildOptions{...})`, passing the Job's identity and a controller `OwnerReference` (which becomes `spec.controllerRef`) so the emitted `Workload` is owned by the Job and garbage-collected with it, then call `BuildWorkload`.

 #### API Validation via the `workloadbuilder` Library